 It's tough to use titles as they're often inadequate.
 Yes, I'm a winemaker, but not all of the time, because I do other things too!
 We all live diverse lives and meet all sorts of demands in the workplace.

 Does making wine keep you humble?

 It can.
 I appreciate what control we have of the winemaking process, but the biology of plants and fermentation have so many details, they can be humbling.
 As humans we work to make sense of the natural world through science - and control risk - but it's a healthy reminder that people have made wine for thousands of years, and we needn't always complicate it.

 Curveballs inevitably come our way but we’ll always be stewards of the grape; we work with nature to create wine.
 To keep a clean winery and build on solid fermentation principles is an approach that has served me well.

 How would you describe your point of view?

-A bit laissez-faire.
-I love freedom.
-I aspire to be flexible and adaptable, and celebrate it.
+A bit laissez-faire; I love freedom.
+I aspire to be flexible and adaptable, and celebrate nature's randomness.
 I don’t have a pre-set destination in mind.
 The destination is to do something I love and am satisfied with.
 I’m not a control freak.
 Some of that is because of the mystery of the grapes – you can’t control them.
 It’s rather big-headed to think one could set a system for something so complicated.
 And it can limit you.

 What’s your winemaking philosophy?

 I aim for wines that are very flavorful – those are the wines I admire – aromatically beautiful, engaging, lovable wines.
-This is in contrast to some that are subdued and modest wines, that are purported to be in balance.
-Perhaps some think riper-style wines are less regal; I'd rather not to be so dogmatic about wine.
+They can come in many forms.
+This is in contrast to some that are overtly subdued or modest, that are purported to be in balance.
+I'd rather not to be so dogmatic about what's regal.
 Balance is subject to the person or the moment.
-I love flavorful wines.
-And I believe in taking all sorts of risks, and allowing nature's great flavors to shine.
-I bite off more than I can chew, but things always work out.
+I love flavorful, structured wines and I believe in allowing nature's flavors to shine brightly.